adlarkin/CMU_RISS_ROS_Workshop/2_ROS_conceptual_level.md

 # ROS at a Conceptual Level

+TODO add images for each section if possible?

 Before we learn how to develop robotics applications with ROS, we need to understand the ROS architecture.

 ## Publisher/Subscriber Model